mcarvin8/xml-disassembler/README.md

 The disassembler uses the [node-ignore](https://github.com/kaelzhang/node-ignore) package to parse ignore files that follow [.gitignore spec 2.22.1](https://git-scm.com/docs/gitignore).

-By default, the XML disassembler will look for an ignore file named `.xmldisassemblerignore` in the current working directory.
+By default, `xml-disassembler` will look for an ignore file named `.xmldisassemblerignore` in the current working directory.
 Set the `ignorePath` flag to override this ignore path.

 ## XML Parser